romaannaeem/scroll-lock-firefox/README.md

 ## Installation

-This plugin is not yet on the Add-on store.
-When it is, this will be updated.
-This is, of course, only compatible with Firefox as of now.

-1. Clone this repo
-2. Go to `about:debugging#/runtime/this-firefox` in your browser window.
-3. Click `Load Temporary Add-on…`
-4. Select any file inside the repo's directory.
-You can now test out this plugin!
+This plugin is [available on the addon store](https://addons.mozilla.org/en-CA/firefox/addon/scroll-lock/).
+This plugin can now be installed and enjoyed from there!

 ## Notes

-- I have full intentions of uploading this plugin to the Add-on store.
-This installation process is temporary, and when it is uploaded to the store, I will link that here instead.
 - I hope you find some use for this!
 Please let me know what you end up using this for, if you do.